TencentCloudADP/youtu-embedding/README.md

   - **🛠️ Meticulous Data Engineering**: We combined high-quality, LLM-based data synthesis with efficient hard negative mining strategies to provide the most robust data foundation for model training.

+We are open-sourcing the model weights, inference code, and the training framework.
+We hope this will help developers in the community create greater value.

 <!-- ## 🗞️ News 🔥
 - [2025-09-xx] We release our latest 2B-scale embedding model [Youtu-Embedding-V1](https://huggingface.co/Youtu-RAG)  ! -->